 She has significant experience of contributing to the strategic oversight and development of organisations in the public and not-for-profit sectors as trustee and chair.
 She is a highly qualified and experienced policy expert in her professional roles and is a long time resident of south Westminster.

-Richard is a local resident who joined the board in February 2015.
+Richard joined the Board of Trustees in February 2015.

 He began his professional career in investment banking in 2007 before transitioning to investment management four years later.
 He is currently a portfolio manager in the multi-asset team of a UK insurer.
 He brings a broad range of experience from across the financial sector.

 Dom Gilchrist has been a trustee since April 2019.

 Dom is a civil servant at the Department for Education where he leads on international teacher recruitment.
 Prior to becoming a trustee, Dom supported the Abbey Centre’s Hot Meals Service for two years.